jeffreycwitt/pl339/docs/02-the-medium-is-the-message.md

 > In direct contrast to German philosophy which descends from heaven to earth, here we ascend from earth to heaven.
 That is to say, we do not set out from what men say, imagine, conceive, nor from men as narrated, thought of, imagined, conceived, in order to arrive at men in the flesh.
 We set out from real, active men, and on the basis of their real life-process we demonstrate the development of the ideological reflexes and echoes of this life-process.
 The phantoms formed in the human brain are also, necessarily, sublimates of their material life-process, which is empirically verifiable and bound to material premises.
 Morality, religion, metaphysics, all the rest of ideology and their corresponding forms of consciousness, thus no longer retain the semblance of independence.
 They have no history, no development; but men, developing their material production and their material intercourse, alter, along with this their real existence, their thinking and the products of their thinking.
 Life is not determined by consciousness, but consciousness by life.
 In the first method of approach the starting-point is consciousness taken as the living individual; in the second method, which conforms to real life, it is the real living individuals themselves, and consciousness is considered solely as their consciousness.
 (Marx, German Ideology]

-Marx's aim here to overturn a straightforward and naive assumption.
+Marx's aim here is to overturn a straightforward and naive assumption.

-Namely, that we first have ideas and then we act, build, live, etc.
+Namely that we first have ideas and then we act, build, live, etc.

 In McLuhan's terms, it might be: we first have an idea or message, and then we simply pass that message along through a medium.

-Marx's wants to say what actually happens is more complicated.
+Marx wants to say: what actually happens is more complicated.
 Our belief in the development of pure ideas or messages is naive.
-We might identify this belief as one of "extreme contingency" which suggest I'm in complete control of my thoughts.
+We could classify this belief as one of "extreme contingency" which suggest I'm in complete control of my thoughts.

 Marx wants to challenge this and say that, in reality the life we live, the physical structures in which we carry out that life, and the economy that supports that life has dramatic effects on the ideas we conceive.